zeixcom/ui-element/docs-src/pages/api/functions/show.md

 [`Reactive`](../type-aliases/Reactive.md)\<`boolean`, `P`, `E`\>

-state bound to the 'hidden' property value
+Reactive bound to the 'hidden' property value

 ## Returns

 [`Effect`](../type-aliases/Effect.md)\<`P`, `E`\>

+An effect function that sets the 'hidden' property of the element

 ## Since